Reviews Communities Blog FAQ Services Contact

 Do you get extra capital gains breaks as a veteran in California?

-No. You use the same home sale exclusion as any seller, up to 250,000 single or 500,000 married filing jointly.
-Your advantage is the military duty suspension of the 5-year lookback if you served on qualified extended duty, which can help you qualify.
+No. You use the same home sale exclusion as any seller, up to $250,000 single or $500,000 married filing jointly.
+Your advantage is the military duty suspension of the 5-year lookback if you served on qualified extended duty, which can help you qualify for the full exclusion even if you moved out during service.

 How does a VA loan assumption change your net proceeds?